beyondest/lessons/IDE/Blender.md

 - **Polygons Number Setting**: `F9` after adding, you have a chance to change polygons.
 If you deselect, press F9 to bring it back.
 - **Snap**: `Shift + Tab in edit mode` when enabled and set to Face or Face Project, will project the selected vertices to the nearest face.
 - **Extrude**: `E while selecting an edge in edit mode` will duplicate the edge and move it to where you want.
+- **Create bevel on a corner line**: `Ctrl + B` in edit mode, select the corner line, than move mouse to adjust the bevel.
+Scroll to adjust the bevel strength.
+- **Merge vertices**: `M while selecting vertices in edit mode` in edit mode, select the vertices, than press M to select which merge method to use.
+This will reduce the number of vertices.

 ## Select